My life has been enriched and I am so grateful for every courteous word and every gracious tip bestowed upon me by

 by Kellie Nicholson

-When I began to bartend in the early eighties, every customer gave a fair tip and, as far as I saw, few
+When I began to bartend in the early eighties, every customer gave a fair tip and, as far as I saw,

-to make an honest living.
+employees a way to make an honest living.

 Bar owners will not enforce mandatory service charges, thus they leave their staff to fend for themselves.

 Some bartenders see a way to make the customer happy and make their money at the same time.
-They

-use the alcohol to bargain for tips.
+They use the alcohol to bargain for tips.
 Now all customers expect it.
 These days the most popular

 bartenders are often the biggest thieves.